phayne/jekyll-site/_pages/5_teaching.md

 <a href="http://www.adastra.world/" target="\_blank">Ad Astra Academy</a>.

 <blockquote>
-Science and exploration shouldn't be privileges granted through special access.
+Science and exploration can be accessible to curious minds all over the world.
 Young people in under-resourced communities throughout the developing world deserve the same opportunities afforded to students at the best schools in America.